-The RTU Open controller is an integrated component of the Carrier rooftop unit.
+The RTU Open controller is an integrated component of the Bryant rooftop unit.
 Its internal application programming provides optimum performance and energy efficiency.
 RTU Open enables the unit to run in 100% stand-alone control mode or use a Third Party Building Automation System (BAS).
-On-board DIP switches allow the user to select your protocol (and baud rate) of choice among the 4 most popular protocols in use today: BACnet, Modbus®1, Johnson Controls®1 N2 and LonWorks®1.
-See Fig. 65.
+On-board DIP switches allow the user to select your protocol (and baud rate) of choice among the 4 most popular protocols in use today: BACnet, Modbus^{®1}, Johnson Controls^{®1} N2 and LonWorks^{®1}.
+See Fig. 63.
 The RTU Open control is factory-mounted in the unit's main control box, to the left of the UCB (unit control board).
 Factory wiring is completed through harnesses connected to the UCB.
-Field connections for RTU Open sensors will be made at the PCB connectors on the RTU Open board.
+Field connections for RTU Open board.
 The factory-installed RTU Open control includes the supply-air temperature (SAT) sensor.
-The outdoor air temperature (OAT) sensor is included in the FIOP/accessory EconoMi\$er2 package.
+The outdoor air temperature (OAT) sensor is included in the FIOP/accessory EconoMi\$er[®]2 package.

-Third-party trademarks and logos are the property of their respective owners.
+1. Third-party trademarks and logos are the property of their respective owners.